10 Steps To Developing a Secure Fintech App

 6. Have a Solid API Security Strategy

 Mobile apps use APIs to interact with back-end information.
 API keys and tokens have a crucial role in the app’s security and efficiency.
-One of best practices of protecting an API is to implement an automatic API token rotation.
+One of the best practices for protecting an API is to implement an automatic API token rotation.
 The easiest option is to implement the OAuth 2.0 standard.

 - API tokens should be regularly rotated